How to Set Up Your Honeywell Alarm with Apple Home for Push Notifications and Geofence-Based Arming/Disarming

 Viewing Alarm Sensors in the Apple Home App

-With the Homebridge Envisalink Ademco plugin and Duo updated, I launched the Apple Home app.
+With the Homebridge Envisalink Ademco plugin configured and Duo zones updated, I launched the Apple Home app.
 Sure enough, now all of my alarm’s contact sensors, motion sensors, and alarm sensors appeared, ready to be integrated into Apple Home automations.
 In my case, some alarm entities were displayed in a room as tabs above physical devices.

 Configuring Geofence Alarm Triggers in the Home App

-Finally, since my partner and I use Apple Home’s geofence settings for first-person-arrived and last-person-left automations, I wanted to automate arming and disarming the alarm based on presence, removing the need to manually access the panel each time we come and go.
+Since my partner and I use Apple Home’s geofence settings for first-person-arrived and last-person-left automations, I wanted to automate arming and disarming the alarm based on presence, removing the need to manually access the panel each time we come and go.

 Configuring an Automation to Arm the Alarm When the Last Person Leaves